systemd/pystemd/README.md

 `libsystemd-dev` on or `systemd-devel`, version needs to be at least v221.
-* systemd library: check if `pkg-config --cflags --libs libsystemd` returns `-lsystemd` if not you can install normally install `systemd-libs` or `libsystemd` depending on your distribution, version needs to be at least v221.
+* systemd library: check if `pkg-config --cflags --libs libsystemd` returns `-lsystemd` if not you can install normally install `systemd-libs` or `libsystemd` or `libsystemd-dev` depending on your distribution, version needs to be at least v221.
 * gcc: or any compiler that `setup.py` will accept.